About this course

 Next, a classroom game or activity will feature and allow students to practice a specific reading strategy such as predicting, inferring, citing, summarizing, paraphrasing, retelling, visualizing, contextualizing, and reflecting.

 In addition to these short-term activities, long-term projects will also help students improve these reading strategies.
-Students will select and create 8 products to add to their portfolio by the end of this course.
+Students will select and create 4 products related to each unit to add to their portfolio by the end of this course.
 These long-term projects include illustrations, story maps, presentations, and so on.
 By delving into the classics via short-term and long-term activities, students will hone their reading skills and open their hearts and minds to new worlds and perspectives.

 Materials & Homework

-Students are encouraged to complete the reading assignments before class each week so as to be prepared for discussions, games, and activities related to the reading material.
-Setting aside an allotted 15-30 minutes of reading time per day is the best way to develop lifelong readers and learners!
+- Students are encouraged to complete the reading assignments before class each week so as to be prepared for discussions, games, and activities related to the reading material.
+Setting aside an allotted reading time per day is the best way to develop lifelong readers and learners!